dighumcld/tiny-graphics-assignments9/README.md

 and place it in examples/yolo-screen/

 - 30 FPS on Desktop with GTX 970 and i5-4690K
-- 3 FPS on 2015 Macbook Pro Retina 13
+- 3 FPS on 2015 Macbook Pro Retina 13" (not bad for CPU